-Maps describing the existing circulation facilities and existing conditions were prepared for Atlantic Street and Folsom Road (including Estates Drive) and for Douglas Boulevard and Harding Boulevard (Figures 4.1 through 4.4).
-The Existing Circulation maps focus on existing infrastructure including:
+A Map describing the existing circulation facilities was prepared for Douglas Boulevard and Sunrise Avenue (Figure 4.1).
+The Existing Circulation map focuses on existing infrastructure including:

 - multi-use trails

 - on-street bike lanes

 - bus routes

 - signalized intersections, minor intersections (where side streets have stop signs) and all-way stops

 - transit stops

-- major destinations (such as Roseville High School)
+- major destinations

-The purpose of these maps is to visually identify the key circulation infrastructure; the maps do not identify all infrastructure or facilities.

-Existing Conditions maps focus on features and conditions which influence the mobility and streetscape environment, including:
+The purpose of this map is to visually identify the key circulation infrastructure; the map does not identify all infrastructure or facilities.
+An Existing Conditions map was also prepared for the Plan Area (Figure 4.2), and these focus on features and conditions which influence the mobility and streetscape environment, including:

-- trails and trail access

 - sidewalk access gaps, where sidewalk or certain pedestrian improvements are absent

 - overhead utilities

 - raised medians

 - driveway locations (general)

-- ▶ crosswalks
+- crosswalks (both signalized and unsignalized)

 - large parking lots (more than 60 stalls)

-- railroad crossings and bridges

 - gateway monuments

-The purpose of these maps is to display key conditions that influence paths of travel which may be relevant to future decisions about streetscape improvements.
+The purpose of this map is to display key conditions that influence paths of travel and may be relevant to future decisions about streetscape improvements.